Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-The semiclassical/quantum bridge is perhaps best understood in the statement of Thm.~\ref{thm:wild_polarisations}, i.e. the fact that opposite pairs of filtrations of $\Phi$ by parabolic subsets of roots yield transverse (holomorphic) polarisations on the $r$-semisimple wild orbits.
+In this text we reinterpret the choice of a Borel subalgebra $\mf b \sse \mf g$ in geometric terms, as a \emph{polarisation} on a generic wild orbit.
+Then, leveraging the results of \S~\ref{sec:main_results_1}, we derive the natural nongeneric extension: opposite pairs of filtrations of $\Phi$ by \emph{parabolic subsets} of roots yield transverse polarisations on $r$-semisimple wild orbits (cf.~Thm.~\ref{thm:wild_polarisations}).
+This brings forward a natural space of parameters for inducing new modules.